Transfer to Harford

 Harford Community College | attn: Registration & Records | 401 Thomas Run Rd, Bel Air, MD 21015

 Yes, however, these documents must be evaluated and translated by a credential evaluation service.
 Harford Community College does not evaluate documents issued directly from an out-of-county school.
-Harford requires a course-by-course evaluation and accepts official transcript evaluations from any NACES approved agency or AACRAO.
+Harford requires a course-by-course evaluation and accepts official transcript evaluations from any NACES approved agency.

 All applicable general education courses earned from a Maryland public institution are acceptable for credit with an earned grade of D or higher.
 Courses for non-general education credit applicable to the student's program will be transferred in as long as the calculated cumulative grade point average of the block of courses is 2.0 or higher.